 4:00 pm (in office), Friday, July 23, 2021

 |National Selection Date:||

 Original and 1 copy (hardcopy)

 |Contact Us:||Phone: 404.463.8629

 Mailing address: 2 Martin Luther King Jr. Dr, Suite 1352, Atlanta, Georgia 30334

 A full application will include:

-- Narrative information (10 page max) as described and defined in the Department of Interior’s Notice of funding opportunity;
+- Project narrative (10 page max) as described and defined in the Department of Interior’s Notice of funding opportunity;

 - Budget narrative (5 page max) as described and defined in the Department of Interior’s Notice of funding opportunity; and